-Since this remarkable incident occurred on the sabbath day, the Jewish leaders attempted to accuse the Lord of violating the Sabbath.
+Since this remarkable incident occurred on the Sabbath day, the Jewish leaders attempted to accuse the Lord of violating the Law of Moses.
 John, who records this matter, informs us that the Jews persecuted Jesus and intensified their efforts to kill him (cf. Jn.
 5:10-18).

-After an extended discourse during which Jesus affirmed his divine relationship with the Father, Christ charged the Jews:
+After an extended discourse during which Jesus affirmed his divine relationship with the Father, Christ said to the Jews:

 “You search the Scriptures because you think that in them you have eternal life; and it is they that bear witness about me, yet you refuse to come to me that you may have life” (Jn.
 5:39, 40).

 There are several important truths in this statement that warrant further reflection.

 In this statement of Christ, there is the shocking truth that one can be a diligent student of the scriptures but still not know Christ!